garrandall/popular-music-data/tracks/lady-bump-penny-mclean.md

 No
 I don't need a break 'cause my hips got to shake -
-Ooh come on
+Oh come on
 Let's dance - look at me
 When I feel your touch - baby
 It's too much
-Ooh come on
+Oh come on
 Let's dance - look at me tonight...

 They call me Lady Bump